Altering Territory Of IOK, A Grave Violation Of International Law: Masood Khan - UrduPoint

 Altering Territory Of IOK, A Grave Violation Of International Law: Masood Khan

-Sardar Masood Khan, President Azad Jammu and Kashmir, has strongly condemned the unilateral and unlawful steps taken by the Indian government to bifurcate the Indian occupied territory of Jammu and Kashmir and termed it an illegal and flagrant violation of international law, United Nations Security Council Resolutions, ICC Statutes and the Fourth Geneva Convention
+President of Azad Jammu and Kashmir Sardar Masood Khan Thursday strongly condemned the unilateral and unlawful steps taken by the Indian government to bifurcate the Indian occupied territory of Jammu and Kashmir and termed it an illegal and flagrant violation of international law, United Nations Security Council Resolutions, ICC Statutes and the Fourth Geneva Convention

-Islamabad (UrduPoint / Pakistan Point News - 31st October, 2019) Sardar Masood Khan, President Azad Jammu and Kashmir, has strongly condemned the unilateral and unlawful steps taken by the Indian government to bifurcate the Indian occupied territory of Jammu and Kashmir and termed it an illegal and flagrant violation of international law, United Nations Security Council Resolutions, ICC Statutes and the Fourth Geneva Convention.

 The AJK President while addressing his audience termed the recent steps taken by India as a part of the bigger plan to turn Kashmir into a colony of Delhi and to transform the demography of the occupied State in order to make the Muslim majority into a minority by settling non-Muslims and non-Kashmiris from all over India.